thisispalash/learn-rust/_notes/ownership.md

 - Mutable references are not allowed after immutable references as well
 - As always, scopes can be modified to allow multiple mutable references, just not *simultaneous* ones
 - There can be any number of immutable references, since they cannot change the data

+## Slices

+- We can slice collections using `..`
+- Slices create an immutable reference, so errors are caught at compile time
+- String literals are slices, ie, they have type `&str`
+- Slices ensure memory safe programs by introducing references